finanzcheck/AOM/README.md

 {"platform":"FacebookAds","campaignGroupId":"6028603577541","campaignId":"6028603577541","adGroupId":"6028603577541"}

+## API

+This plugin provides the following API endpoints (add `&token_auth=...` in production environment):

+### AOM.getVisits

+Returns all visits with marketing information within the given period.

+Example: ?module=API&method=AOM.getVisits&idSite=1&period=day&date=2015-05-01&format=json

+### AOM.getEcommerceOrderWithVisits

+Returns a specific ecommerce order by orderId with all visits with marketing information that happened before the ecommerce order or false (when no order could be found for the given orderId).

+Example: ?module=API&method=AOM.getEcommerceOrderWithVisits&orderId=123&idSite=1&format=json

+### AOM.getEcommerceOrdersWithVisits

+Returns all ecommerce orders with all visits with marketing information that happened before the ecommerce order within the given period.

+Example: ?module=API&method=AOM.getEcommerceOrdersWithVisits&idSite=1&period=day&date=2015-05-01&format=json

 ## Installation / Update

 See http://piwik.org/faq/plugins/#faq_21.
 Run ``composer install`` to install dependencies, such as the Google AdWords SDK.

-Is recommended to setup auto archiving (http://piwik.org/docs/setup-auto-archiving/) to improve performance.
+It is recommended to setup auto archiving (http://piwik.org/docs/setup-auto-archiving/) to improve performance.

+## Tests

+Run integration tests with `./console tests:run --testsuite integration AOM`.

 ## Changelog